Servings: 16 serving(s)

 UPDATE: I seem to be making this recipe weekly and have had delicious success with the following combinations:

-- Sunflower seeds, pumpkin seeds and chia.
+- School-friendly option: Replace nuts with sunflower seeds, pumpkin seeds and chia.
 Delicious as ever!
 The ratio is: 1/2 cup each of sunflower & pumpkin seeds and 1 Tbsp. chia.

 - All cashews.